Multiplier bootstrap of tail copulas with applications: Partial derivatives of tail copulas

-As a consequence, the only tail copula that admits for continuous partial derivatives in the origin is the tail copula corresponding to tail independence, i.e. $\Lambda \equiv 0$, for either the lower or the upper tail. \end{proposition}
+Consequently, the only tail copula that admits for continuous partial derivatives in the origin is the tail copula corresponding to tail independence, that is, $\Lambda\equiv0$ for either the lower or the upper tail. \end{proposition}